christianhg/vscode-theme-undefined/README.md

 ## Highlights

-* Dark and downtoned
+* Dark and toned-down
-* Few colors, semantically used
+* Few colours, semantically used
 * Uses one colour for all literals
 * Emphasizes comments and `this`
 * De-emphasizes TypeScript types